 Minervois is a small appellation in the heart of the Languedoc region, producing red wines from a range of varieties such as Carignan, Grenache, Lledoner Pelut and Mourvedre.
 White wines are made from Viognier, Marsanne, Roussanne, Maccabeu, Bourboulenc, Rolle, Clairette Blanche and Muscat.

 The Pays d’Oc is a catch-all IGP appellation expanding across the Languedoc, making it one of of the largest in France.
-Terrain varies significantly, as does the plethora of varieties planted.
-There are some excellent wines made using this IGP, but there are also many of mediocre quality.
+Terrain varies significantly, incorporating steep slopes, hilly peaks, vineyards, garrigue vegetation and of course the Mediterranean.
+There are dozens of varieties planted here with an increasing amount of experimentation.
+There are some truly excellent wines made using this IGP, but there are also many of mediocre quality.

 Pic Saint Loup is one of the Languedoc’s recent appellations.
 The village produces high quality wines.
 Located around 25 km north of Montpellier, Pic Saint Loup marks the foothills of the Cévennes and this stunning area of natural beauty is home to some of the region’s most prized wines.